developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/input/barcode/index.md

 **Support notes**:

-* The DS3608 and LI3608 scanners are supported only on VC80 devices running Android
+* The DS3608 and LI3608 scanners are supported only on VC80 devices running Android.
-* Scanner must be configured using Symbol Native API (SNAPI) with Imager Interface
+* Scanners must be configured using SSI over USB CDC.
-* SNAPI drivers are included with supported devices
-* The scanner connects via USB port and cable
+* The scanner connects via USB port and cable.

 >**Important**: Support for decode parameters can vary depending on the scanning device selected.
 For device-specific support notes, please refer to the [Integrator Guide](https://www.zebra.com/us/en/sitesearch.html?q=integrator) that accompanied the unit.